Posts by Rabbi Mara Young

 But, according to tradition, this was Jacob’s first parenting mistake.
 While Jacob sought to honor his son with such a beautiful garment, he was also holding him back.
 Such a coat would elevate his status, but it would also prevent authentic, brotherly connection.

 Because Joseph’s family wasn’t royalty.
 They were shepherds.
 His brothers were rough and tumble men of the field; men who would run, jump, and playfully wrestle around with one another.
 They would sit around a campfire together swapping stories and jests.
 But Joseph, in his delicate, ornate tunic couldn’t do any of those things.
 The fabric would be too brittle, too prone to snag and ruin.
 The garment was too precious.
-And indeed, in Jacob’s mind, Joseph, the only son of Jacob’s favorite wife Rachel, was too precious for these earthly affairs.
+And indeed, in Jacob’s mind, Joseph, the beloved son of Jacob’s favorite wife Rachel, was too precious for these earthly affairs.
 Yet his personal sensibility impacted the family unit negatively.

 For sure, we can understand Jacob’s inclination to honor and protect someone who he loved so fiercely.
 But the Torah teaches that there’s a danger in that.
 Our desire to shield those we cherish can become a way of holding them back.
 It may be that we are shaping them into who we need them to be, rather than who they are.